zendframework/zend-servicemanager/doc/book/migration.md

 In addition, the following changes are also true for v3:

+- The constructor now accepts the following arguments, in the following order:
+  - The parent container instance; this is usually the application-level `ServiceManager` instance.
+  - Optionally, an array of configuration for the plugin manager instance; this should have the same format as for a `ServiceManager` instance.
 - `validatePlugin()` was renamed to `validate()` (now defined in `PluginManagerInterface`).
 The `AbstractPluginManager` provides a basic implementation (detailed below).